AnshumanTripathi/anshumantripathi.github.io/content/blog/How-does-DNS-work.md

 ```

 ## dig
-Like `nslookup` dig also provides information on DNS records, however, `dig` much more information than `nslookup`.
-Following is the description from dig's man page
+The `dig` command provides more detailed information than nslookup.
+Here's the description from `dig`'s man page:

 > dig (domain information groper) is a flexible tool for interrogating DNS name servers.
 It performs DNS lookups and displays the answers that are returned from the name server(s) that were queried.
 Most DNS administrators use dig to troubleshoot DNS problems because of its flexibility, ease of use and clarity of output.
 Other lookup tools tend to have less functionality than dig.